-This course focuses on knowledge and skills essential for understanding, applying, and analyzing alternative, transformational models of program, organizational, and community planning.
+This course focuses on knowledge and skills essential for understanding, applying, and analyzing alternative, evidence-based models of program, organizational, and community planning.
 It is designed to enable students to achieve advanced mastery of the models, skills, and techniques of program planning.
 There is particular emphasis on inclusive, collaborative planning models that foster empowerment of diverse stakeholders in the planning processes.
-The course transcends a focus on the basic technology of program development.
-It is centered upon applying, analyzing, and evaluating the technology of designing transformational planning as a powerful vehicle for organizational, community, and social change.
-The methods, roles, functions, and values associated with this course emphasize models, themes, and practices that promote cultural competency, advocacy, ethics, and social justice.
-The students will master knowledge and skills including, but not limited to: creating a social work program grounded in evidence based practices; applying advanced proposal writing skills; identifying funding and other resources; and, analyzing philanthropic trends.

-SWK-S 683 Community-Based Practice in Mental

-Health and Addiction (3 cr.)
+SWK-S 683 Community-Based Practice in Mental Health and Addiction (3 cr.)
 Students enrolled in this course examine a wide range of community-based services provided for people with severe mental illness and/or severe addiction problems.
 Special attention is given to strength-based, client-driven, and evidence-based practice models.
 Content includes community-based services in areas of case management, employment, housing, illness management, family, dual disorder treatment, and consumer self-help.
 Students also examine a variety of issues involved in the provision of community-based services such as ethical and legal issues, quality and continuity of care, cultural competency, organizational and financial factors, and other relevant policy and practice issues.

-SWK-S 685 Mental Health and Addictions Practice with Individuals and Families (3 cr.)
-Students enrolled in this course develop knowledge, values and ethics, skills, and judgment necessary for competent application of selected evidence-based, best practice approaches for service for children, youth, adults, and families affected by mental health and addictions issues.
-Students explore topics such as risk and resilience, recovery, and relapse prevention, and consider implications of current social and policy factors affecting service delivery to persons affected by mental health and addictions issues.
+SWK-S 685 Advanced Behavioral Health Practice: Individuals & Families (3 cr.)

+Students enrolled in this course develop knowledge, skills, and judgment necessary for competent application of selected evidence-informed practices for service with diverse clients, including children, youth, adults, and families affected by mental health issues, substance use disorders, and other behavioral addictions within the context of trauma responsive, anti-racist and anti-oppressive care.
 Students learn to discover, analyze, synthesize, and evaluate evidence of practice effectiveness and apply that knowledge in communication, strengths discovery and assessment, hypothesis formation, contracting, intervention and prevention planning, service delivery, and evaluation.
-Students develop professional understanding and expertise in the application of at least one evidence-based approach for service to individuals and families affected by at least one specific mental health or addictions issues.

-SWK-S 686 Social Work Practice: Addictions (3 cr.)
+SWK-S 686 Advanced Behavioral health Practice with Substance use and Other Addictive Disorders: Individuals, Families, and Groups (3 cr.)

-The purpose of this course is to provide learners with knowledge and skills relevant to various aspects of social work practice in prevention, intervention, and treatment of selected addictions.
-Students draw upon previous and concurrent learning experiences and integrate values, knowledge, and skills acquired in other social work courses with the values, knowledge, and skills characteristic of addictions practice.
-The course assists students to develop a multidimensional understanding of prevention, intervention, and treatment needs of diverse populations and associated social work practice principles, methods, and skills.
-Students explore the relationships between and among addiction and socioeconomic status, race, ethnicity, culture, religion, gender, sexual orientation, gender identity, age, physical and mental ability, and other socio-environmental factors of vulnerability.
-Consistent with strengths and ecosystems perspectives, students consider the impact of social environments, physical settings, community contexts, and political realities that support or inhibit the emergence of addiction problems.
+The purpose of this course is to provide learners with knowledge and skills relevant to social work practice in prevention, intervention, and treatment of the coexistence of substance use disorders, mental health issues, and behavioral addictions with individuals, families, and groups.
+Students will draw upon previous and concurrent learning experiences to integrate values, knowledge, and skills acquired in other social work courses with those characteristic of effective practice in the treatment of substance use and other addictive disorders.
+Emphasizing an anti-oppressive and harm reduction framework, the course assists students in developing an evidencebased understanding of the prevention, assessment, and treatment needs associated with social work practice principles related to substance use and other addictive disorders, and co-occurring mental health conditions.
+Human development theory and psychopharmacology, particularly concerning diverse populations experiencing addictive disorders and co-occurring mental health challenges are integrated throughout the course.
+Students will explore the complex relationships between and among behavioral addictions, substance use/mental disorders, and socioeconomic status, race, ethnicity, culture, religion, gender, sexual orientation, age, physical and mental ability, and other dimensions of vulnerability.
+The course inspects how systemic oppression and structural inequalities impact client system experiences and access to treatment or safer use.
+Consistent with strengths and ecosystems perspectives, students will consider the interplay between an individual's neurochemistry, social environments, community contexts, and political realities that support or inhibit the emergence of addictive disorders and co-occurring mental health issues.